Learn About SCA

 The first thing someone will do when they experience SCA is pass out.
 They will also stop breathing normally, although they may be gasping or moaning.
 Since the victim is no longer getting blood and oxygen to the brain, they have only 4-6 minutes before they will start to experience brain damage, and soon after that, brain death.
 For each minute that passes without oxygen being delivered to the brain and body, there is an incremental 10% decrease in the chance of survival.

 How is SCA treated?

-The majority of SCA is due to erratic, twitching heart behavior, and the definitive treatment for that is defibrillation.
+The majority of SCA is due to erratic, twitching heart behavior and the definitive treatment for this is defibrillation.
 Defibrillation means delivering a high-dose electrical shock that stops the heart from quivering and allows it to regain a normal heart rhythm.
 This shock must be administered quickly, before the brain begins to die.
 With fire and ambulance response times being anywhere from 4 to 20 minutes (depending on location), having access to early defibrillation is the key to surviving SCA.

 How can AEDs in our community help SCA?

 Currently, only 7 out of every 100 Americans (5%) who experience SCA survive.
 SCA kills more Americans each year than breast cancer, lung cancer, prostate cancer, and AIDS combined.
 Approximately 900 Americans die each day due to complications from SCA.
 In places with strong AED programs and CPR training (such as the Las Vegas casinos), survival rates jump to over 70%.
 Communities with strong CPR training programs place AEDs in police cars and at local parks, recreation centers, schools, and sporting fields – resulting in survival rates as high as 43%.
 Access to bystander CPR and early defibrillation defintively saves lives!